Industry-leading expertise and experience

 He was awarded an OBE in the Queen’s Millennium Honors list for services to the telecommunications industry and is a winner of the prestigious Royal Academy of Engineering Silver medal for his outstanding contribution to British Engineering.

 Amit Nagra is the chief operating officer for Rockley Photonics.
-He is responsible for leading core IP, device and chip design, and process development in the areas of silicon photonics and analog and mixed-signal electronics.
 He is responsible for establishing and managing the internal operations, as well as the external value chain, to bring leading-edge solutions to market.
-Amit also leads the human resources, facilities and administration teams.

 He brings experience of developing technology and processes in early stage businesses and scaling up products and organizations to meet customer demand.
 His broad engineering expertise includes fundamental materials and process development, devices and circuit design, industrial engineering and production engineering.
 In addition, he has wide ranging business experience in finance, HR, operations, M&A integration, and strategic planning.